 What you'll learn

-You’ll build your skills, expertise and career opportunities through contextual and historical theories and industry-level practice.
+You'll build your skills, expertise and career opportunities through contextual and historical theories and industry-level practice.
 Projects and exercises will teach you to record the material world through observation, memory and imagination, theories and systems, and concepts and narratives.
-You’ll develop your portfolio, and have the chance to visit culturally-rich European capitals.
+You'll develop your portfolio of work, and have the chance to visit culturally rich European capitals.

-You’ll research artists past and present, taking inspiration and learnings from subjects like perspective, architecture, digital and historical techniques, and natural environments.
+In the first year of your BA Drawing degree, the structure of the course is primarily tutor-led.
+You'll be introduced to a number of processes and approaches to the discipline, and you'll research artists past and present, taking inspiration from subjects like perspective, architecture, digital and historical techniques, and natural environments and anatomy.
 Weekly life drawing classes will address issues like proportion, form, tone and structure.
-And you’ll be able to strengthen your studies with visits to museums and galleries, where you’ll view original drawings from various collections.
+And you'll be able to strengthen your studies with visits to museums and galleries, where you'll view original drawings from various collections.
+From halfway through the year, you'll be gradually led towards a more independent mode of learning.

-Longer and more sustained projects will examine contemporary applications of drawing, like mapping, communication, narrative, reportage, animation and art practice.
+Through longer and more sustained projects, you will examine contemporary applications of drawing, like mapping, communication, narrative, reportage, animation and art practice.
 The year features a student-managed exhibition and further opportunities to get your work into public venues.
+A series of debates and seminars with visiting lecturers will further expand the critical and contextual context on these approaches.

-You'll deliver a presentation about a drawing-related subject, and help research and deliver a group drawing debate with third-year students.
-A work-based learning experience with an organisation, individual, location or business of your choice will give you the chance to put your drawing into a professional context.
-Project work allows for more personal strands of exploration, supported by tutors, life drawing, printmaking and relevant workshops.
-Visiting lecturers are a regular feature of your second year, while our European study trip is a popular option.
+You'll deliver a presentation about a drawing-related subject, and help research and deliver a group debate with third-year students.
+A work-based learning experience with an organisation, individual, location or business of your choice will give you the chance to bring your expertise to a professional context.
+Working collaboratively, you will then set up a live event, which will further explore potential applications of drawing in the professional context of your choice.
+Project work will allow for more personal strands of exploration, supported by tutors, life drawing, printmaking and relevant workshops.
+Visiting lecturers will be a regular feature of your second year, while our European study trip is a popular option.

 Negotiated Project 2